 This easy Turkey Meatloaf is a great way to enjoy the classic comfort food we all love, but a little bit healthier and still enjoy tender meatloaf with the whole family.

 Using lean meat and simple ingredients in this easy recipe with turkey, you will still get a perfectly delicious meatloaf that is just as good as ground beef meatloaf, only a little lighter.
+You can even make this weeknight dinner recipe up for the next day since it only takes few minutes of prep time if you want to get ahead for tomorrow.

 - Protein: for this meatloaf recipe you will need fresh lean ground turkey